 - 1. When the goalkeeper has the ball in his or her hands during play from the opponent, the opposing team must move behind the build out line until the ball is put into play (restart is an indirect free kick for the opposing team if there is an infraction). - 2.
-Once the opposing team is behind the build out line, the goal keeper can pass, throw or roll the ball into play (punts and drop kicks are not allowed) and the restart is an indirect free kick taken on the penalty area line parallel to the goal line at the nearest point to where the infringement occurred). - 3.
-After the ball is put into play by the goal keeper, the opposing team can cross the build out line and play resumes as normal. - 4.
+Once the opposing team is behind the build out line, the goalkeeper can pass, throw or roll the ball into play (punts and drop kicks are not allowed) and the restart is an indirect free kick taken on the penalty area line parallel to the goal line at the nearest point to where the infringement occurred). - 3.
+After the ball is put into play by the goalkeeper, the opposing team can cross the build out line and play resumes as normal. - 4.
 The opposing team must also move behind the build out line during a goal kick until the ball is put into play (is kicked and obviously moves). - 5.
-Ideally the goal keeper will wait to put the ball into play once all opponents are past the build out line. - 6.
-However, the goal keeper can put the ball into play sooner but he or she does so accepting the positioning of the opponents and the consequences of how play resumes. - 7.
-To support the intent of the development rule, coaches and referees should be mindful of any intentional delays being caused by opponents not retreating in a timely manner or encroaching over the build out line prior to the ball being put into play. - 8.
-Coaches are responsible for addressing these types of issues with their players - 9.
-Referees can manage the situation with misconduct if deemed appropriate - 10.
-Referees should be flexible when enforcing the six second rule and counting the time of possession should only begin when all opponents have moved behind the build out line. - 11.
-Offside boundary for U10 is now at the build-out line (instead of at the midfield line) - 12.
+The 8 second count will begin when all opponents are past the build out line. - 6.
+Ideally the goalkeeper will wait to put the ball into play once all opponents are past the build out line. - 7.
+However, the goalkeeper can put the ball into play sooner but he or she does so accepting the positioning of the opponents and the consequences of how play resumes. - 8.
+To support the intent of the development rule, coaches and referees should be mindful of any intentional delays being caused by opponents not retreating in a timely manner or encroaching over the build out line prior to the ball being put into play. - 9.
+Coaches are responsible for addressing these types of issues with their players - 10.
+Referees can manage the situation with misconduct if deemed appropriate - 11.
+Referees should be flexible when enforcing the six second rule and counting the time of possession should only begin when all opponents have moved behind the build out line. - 12.
+Offside boundary for U10 is now at the build-out line (instead of at the midfield line) - 13.
 If the build out line is not visible on the field the referee will approximate it's location.